-How would you describe your work at the Library?
+Describe your work at the Library.

-How did you prepare for your current position?
+How did you prepare for your position?

 In the beginning — 30-plus years ago — I didn’t desire to be an information specialist or the treasurer.
 I was young and had a baby, and I needed a job.
 I think it was lucky for me to find a job here since I love books and was in awe of the world-renowned Library of Congress.

 I started temporary in the Congressional Research Service and then got my first permanent job in the Copyright Office in B-14 (where the applications were housed).
 I was like a sponge — if I had a question, someone in the office would answer me.

 As my career progressed through the Copyright Office and doing labor union work, I knew that I wanted to help people.
 I worked hard to gain the experience that I needed to apply for the job.
 I believe that I applied for the job at least three times before getting it.

 Once I joined PIO, if I didn’t know the answer to a question, I was determined to find the answer.
 Each day, I start off saying, “They are calling because they don’t know, so I’m gonna give them the best and correct answer.”
 To this day, I remember that there was always someone to answer my questions, so I make sure that I’m available to answer someone else’s questions.